hyperledger/toc/project-reports/2023/2023-Q1-Hyperledger-Iroha.md

 * 1 full-time DevOps
 * 1 community manager who also handles front-end, back-end, DevOps and writing tasks as needed

-The maintainer team now consists of the Soramitsu employees.
+The maintenance team now consists of the Soramitsu employees.
 Gregorz Bazior (Yonix Digital Systems, AGH University of Science and Technology) is interested in Iroha 2 and maintains Iroha 1.

 # Contributor Diversity